-We have agreed to issue to certain of the Underwriters warrants to purchase up to a total of [•] shares of common stock (5% of the shares of common stock, shares of common stock issuable upon the conversion of the Series F Preferred Stock and shares underlying warrants sold in this offering).
+We have agreed to issue to certain of the Underwriters warrants to purchase up to a total of 2,198,225 shares of common stock.
 The warrants will be exercisable at any time, and from time to time, in whole or in part, during the four-year period commencing one year from the effective date of the offering, which period shall not extend further than five years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G).
-The warrants are exercisable at a per share price equal to 125% of the public offering price per share in the offering.
+The warrants are exercisable at a per share price equal to 0.5625.
 The warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
 The underwriters (or permitted assignees under Rule 5110(g)(1)) will not sell, transfer, assign, pledge, or hypothecate these warrants or the securities underlying these warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the warrants or the underlying securities for a period of 180 days from the date of this prospectus.